 ExpressVPN has 3,000+ servers across 94 countries.
 It’s the better choice if you live outside BullGuard’s network, or if you want to access streaming services like Hotstar India.

 BullGuard VPN has a relatively small collection of apps.
 It’s only compatible with Windows, macOS, Android, and iOS.
 There are no browser extensions.

 How Many Devices Can I Connect With BullGuard VPN?

-You can install BullGuard VPN on all of your devices, but you can only connect on up to six at a time.
+You can install BullGuard VPN on all of your devices, but you can only connect on up to 6 at a time.

-I recommend Surfshark over BullGuard in this respect.
-It’s less expensive, and it offers unlimited simultaneous connections.
+I recommend IPVanish over BullGuard in this respect because it offers unlimited simultaneous connections.